Liver detox: the complete guide to intelligently detoxifying your liver

 A liver detox can be useful after a period of dietary imbalance, stress, or disrupted routine, provided it remains realistic and progressive.
 The goal is digestive comfort, more stable energy, and a sustainable routine.

-In case of doubt, treatments, or significant symptoms, professional advice remains the best option before any hepatic drainage approach.
+In case of doubt, ongoing treatments, or significant symptoms, professional advice remains the best option before any liver drainage efforts.

 FAQ – Liver Detox

-A safe liver detox is primarily based on a natural detox: fiber, vegetables, quality protein, regular hydration, physical activity, and sleep.
-Plants and herbal teas can be considered as supplements, with caution.
+A safe liver detox relies primarily on a natural detox: fiber, vegetables, quality proteins, regular hydration, physical activity, and sleep.
+Plants and herbal teas can be considered as a supplement, with caution.

 How long does an effective liver detox routine last?